suzeeparker/FRDocs_dev01-suzee/Setup/fr0103_Clone-FormR.md

 ![FormR-Clone-09](images/fr0103-FormR-Clone-09.png "FormR-Clone-09")

-### 3. Install RAuth and World databases in MySQL (Note that the World database has been modified so that all tables contain ID primary key fields)
+### 3. Install RAuth and World databases.

+(Note that the World database has been modified so that all tables contain ID primary key fields)

-- Open MySQL Workbench by clicking its icon in your task bar or by searching for Workbench in the Windows search, then
+1. Open MySQL Workbench by clicking its icon in your task bar or by searching for Workbench in the Windows search, then

-- Click the Local Instance under MySQL Connections
+2. Click the Local Instance under MySQL Connections

 ![FormR-Clone-10](images/fr0103-FormR-Clone-10.png "FormR-Clone-10")

-- Run Script file
+3. Run Script file

     - Click on Schemas to show your current databases